-We are just getting started here but we have already seen the Gospel proclaimed in a Tomorrow Club in a fully atheist community!
+The ground work has been laid and we have already seen the Gospel proclaimed in a Tomorrow Club in a fully atheist community!
 We believe God will use the ministry to help struggling churches in Hungary grow in the midst of western influence and materialism.

 Islam is part of the national identity of Bosnia and the small number of Christians are oppressed and often persecuted.
 Tomorrow Clubs partner with local missionaries in doing outreach among children and their families.

 The Five Cross Flag of Georgia symbolizes its strong connection to Orthodox Christianity, the religion practiced by most of the population.
-Only a few evangelical churches exist in the country and they are severely oppressed by the orthodox church.
+Very few evangelical churches exist in the country and they are severely oppressed by the orthodox church.
 Many of the Tomorrow Clubs in Georgia work with refugees in remote mountain villages where local evangelical churches find children very receptive to the Gospel and the Tomorrow Clubs a great outreach.

 “Let the little children come to me and do not hinder them, for the kingdom of heaven belongs to such as these.”